hw538/docs-cfdnapro/docs/tutorials/tutorial_2.rst

 using ``bcftools mpileup`` in ``bash`` and then provide it as a .tsv file for the ``readBam()`` function.

+The default behavior of the ``readBam()`` function is to process all DNA fragments within the BAM file.
+However, by setting ``mut_fragments_only = TRUE``, the function will only analyse fragments that overlap with the specified mutation loci.
+This option reduces the computational load and may be adequate for users who do not require information from non-overlapping fragments.

 Advantages of the readBam() Function
 =====================================